plutownium/Breweries-Map/README.md

 <h1>To see the map yourself...</h1>

-<strong>Click this link to see the map:</strong> https://imgur.com/a/DgG205B
+<strong>Click this link to see a static image of the map:</strong> https://imgur.com/a/DgG205B (The version in your browser can zoom in and out)

 To see the map in your own browser: